 How do I register?

-- You must print and complete the registration form.
+- Print and complete the registration form.
 Please note that this form is also available at the reception desk of the Réseau de transport de Longueuil located at 1150 Marie-Victorin Boulevard in Longueuil during normal business hours, from 8:30 am to 4:30 pm, Monday to Friday.

-- You must submit the registration form at the reception desk of the administrative center at least 15 minutes before the start of the session.
+- Submit the registration form at the reception desk of the administrative center at least 15 minutes before the start of the session.

 - Your name and address